cltrudeau/purdy/README.rst

-During talks or screencasts I don't want to be typing code, it is too error prone and too likely to mess up my speaking flow. **Purdy** is both a set of :ref:`programs <program-documentation>` and a :ref:`library <library-documentation>` to display colourized code in a series of animations.
+During talks or screencasts I don't want to be typing code, it is too error prone and too likely to mess up my speaking flow. **Purdy** is both a set of programs and a library to display colourized code in a series of animations.

 The ``purdy`` command takes one of a Python program, a Python REPL console file or a Bash console file.
 Source code is presented to the screen as if typing.